geoffmunn/station-extension-new/README.md

 - View a list of transactions signed by the connected wallet.
 - Send tokens to another Terra wallet.
 - Swap currencies on the Terra network at the effective exchange rate.
+- Utilize the TestNet chain on Terra Classic

 ## Building Terra Station Wallet extension